pucgenie/quiplibre/README.md

                     # It starts happyfuntimes and
                     # opens game.html in a window

-    game.html       # the game.
-All HTML/CSS/JavaScript are in this file
+    game.html       # the game on the big screen.
-                    # for simplicity

     controller.html # the controller.
-This is served to player's devices
+This is served to players' devices
                     # when they go to happyfuntimes.net

 ## What's the license of this project?
 This project is released under the license found in [LICENSE.txt](LICENSE.txt).
 This project depends on various other projects, which are not our responsibility and which are released under their own licenses.

+# Technical limitations

+## locales.js
+Defines all avaliable locales for the User Interfaces.
+It should contain the locale tags occuring in `locales/` filenames.
+It is possible to be automated.